UPDATE: August 25th 2017

 My Initial Testing Results

 I found the setup process for CrashPlan to be highly customizable, but also reasonably simple.
 I know it’s pegged as the more complex of the two options, but really, I would still not consider it to be a complex job.
 Especially given that most photographers these days are reasonably computer savvy by necessity.
 I was up and running in under 5 minutes, and I was very pleased to see that they also have an iOS app that allows me to monitor the files that are backed up, and even browse the file tree and retrieve a file remotely should I need to.
 It’s not a full blown search facility for finding archived images by any means, but I can see it being handy in some extreme situations.
-Since starting my initial upload, it has now been running fault free for a few weeks.
-I carefully tuned the CPU percentag so that it doesn’t interrupt my usage of processor-intensive programs like Photoshop and Lightroom, and honestly, you’d just never know it’s there.
+Since starting my initial upload, it has now been running fault free for months.
+I carefully tuned the CPU percentage so that it doesn’t interrupt my usage of processor-intensive programs like Photoshop and Lightroom, and honestly, you’d just never know it’s there.
 Like I said earlier, I really can’t believe that I haven’t been using this for many years.
-It seems almost criminally good value at $5/month!
+It was criminally good value when it was $5/month, but I still find it to be an excellent service at the new higher $10/month price point.

 Do you use a cloud backup solution?
 What has your experience been like?
 I’d love to hear about it in the comments!